tiberiuc/redux-react-firebase/API.md

 - `profile` if initialized with userProfile support then profile will be saved into `${userProfile}/${auth.uid}`

 #### Return
+Return a promise with userId in case of success or the error otherwise.
-Always authenticate the new user
+Always authenticate the new user in case of success

 ### `login(credentials)`